open-telemetry/opentelemetry-dotnet-instrumentation/docs/DESIGN.md

 - **Reliability**: stable and performant under different loads.
 Well-behaved under extreme load, with predictable, low resource consumption.
 - **Visibility**: users should be able to generate telemetry data that provides deep and detailed visibility into their applications.
 Such telemetry must allow users to identify and solve application-related issues in production.
 - **Useful out-of-the-box**: after install users should be able to get telemetry data from targeted libraries with none or minimal configuration (good selection of defaults).
-- **Extensible**: key components can be chosen either at build time.
+- **Extensible**: key components can be chosen via configuration and plugins.

 ## Constraints